- Strategic alliance to bring Mt Thirsty Cobalt Nickel project into production

 - Gold production with lowest possible risk

-- Comprehensive drilling of Phillips Find Mining Centre
+- Comprehensive drilling of Phillips Find Mining Centre and Burbanks Gold Project.

 - Acquisitions to grow gold resource base

 In mid-2013, in line with the company’s strategy towards low risk revenue generation, Barra sold the Birthday Gift Underground Mine (‘Mine Area’) to Blue Tiger Mines Pty Ltd (Blue Tiger) for a series of staged payments totalling $2M.
-In addition Barra will receive a $25 per ounce royalty on production over 6,000oz.
-Barra retains 100% sole and exclusive rights to explore and mine for gold on all the area outside of the Mine Area (see Figure 2 under Burbanks History).
+In addition Barra received a $25 per ounce royalty on production over 6,000oz.
+Barra retained 100% sole and exclusive rights to explore and mine for gold on all the area outside of the Mine Area (see Figure 2 under Burbanks History).
 The sale agreement with Blue Tiger affects M15/161 only.

 Barra’s recent work has been aimed at unlocking the structural complexities of the area to discover new deposits.
 In 2011, drilling at the Phillips Find Mining Centre confirmed structural interpretations and extended the limits of the resource at the Newminster Deposit.